 - These facilities will only be available at the controls listed above.
 They will NOT be available at:

 - At these controls, support vehicles will not be permitted.

 Only registered supporters vehicles and their supporters will be allowed into controls, or to use control car parks.

 All registered support vehicles and their supporters will receive a badge that identifies them as registered support.
 Supporters must wear their badge at all times when in controls, and must display their support vehicle’s badge in the vehicle’s front window.

 Many of the roads used for London Edinburgh London are narrow.
 A support vehicle parked on the route could be a hazard to riders.
-To prevent this, registered support vehicles must not park anywhere on the route, except to collect a rider who has failed to finish.
+To prevent this, registered support vehicles must not drive or park anywhere on the route, except to collect a rider who has failed to finish.
 Any support vehicle that is seen parked along the route, will result in all their supported riders being disqualified.

 In addition, any rider who is seen receiving support from an unregistered vehicle parked on the route will be disqualified.